etjones/ArduinoUnit/readme.txt

 Version History
 ---------------
 Version 1.4 (??
 June 2009)
     Features added:
-        Reduction in the SRAM heap space required when running named suites by forcing names to be defined in the program memory area (note this change breaks source compatibility of unit test sketches written against version 1.3 and earlier which use the named TestSuite feature).

-        Backward compatibility support (sketches which were written against version 1.3 and no longer compile due to the feature above can be fixed by uncommenting the ARDUINO_UNIT_COMPAT_1_3 definition in Compatiblity.h and recompiling the library).

         Checks and reporting on heap allocation failures.

         Example of using ArduinoUnit to check the correct functioning of digital I/O pins 2-13.